vamsi2233/Setuu/README.md

 yarn install
 ```

-3. Run the development server:
+3. Run the frontend server:
 ```bash
 npm run dev
 # or
 yarn dev
 ```
 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Tech Stack